22RavuriSravani/DotNet_SQL_Project/README.md

-To create the build with CI pipelines for the .NET project with Jenkins, build trigger for .
-NET & SQL source code
+To create the build with CI pipelines for the .NET project with Jenkins, build trigger for .NET & SQL source code

 # Test Webhook Trigger 🚀
+Test webhook again